cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 ### In the Beginning...

-Since inception, Tendermint Core and later on CometBFT have featured a mempool as an internal piece of its architecture.
 It is well understood that a dissemination mechanism (sometimes using _Reliable Broadcast_ [\[HT94\]][HT94] but not necessarily), is needed in a distributed system implementing State-Machine Replication (SMR).